richardanaya/cryptoidentity/README.md

 * **Let public communicate with you securely with the safe identity**
 * **Verify messages come from you with your safe identity**

-With these two simple methods, you can start talking with other people to setup conversations between crypto identities
+With these simple methods, you can start talking with other people to setup conversations between crypto identities

 1. Jane signs a message to the public along with her safe identity!
 2. Bob verifies Jane as the source of message using her safe identity